chronologicaldot/CopperLang/README.md

 You need to include the core interpreter files, as given in section <i>Project Structure and Building</i>.

 All interaction with the interpreter occurs through the small Cu::Engine API.
-A normal process is as follows:
+For running a command-line-based version, the setup process is as follows:
 * creating the engine
 * setting the logger
 * adding foreign functions